hephaestusboy/mailmatrix-/README.md

 - Member 3: [Devika Unnikrishnan] - [Muthoot Institute of Technology & Science,Varikoli]

 ### Project Description
-[A simple program for delayed sending of mail]
+[A simple program for delayed sending of mail.
+Instead of instant delivery, emails are delayed to mimic the waiting time of traditional mail, adding a nostalgic twist to modern communication.]

 ### The Problem (that doesn't exist)
-[The Instantanious connectivity of email has reduced anticipation of people.]
+[In today's world,the instantanious connectivity of email has reduced anticipation of people.
+MailMatrix addresses this "problem" by slowing down email delivery, simulating the waiting period of traditional mail based]

 ### The Solution (that nobody asked for)
-[Email now follows the traveling time of normal mail(postal) service]
+[Email now follows the traveling time of normal mail(postal) service re-creating the anticipation of traditional mail in a digital format.]

 ## Technical Details
 ### Technologies/Components Used
 For Software:
-- [Python,HTML,CSS]
+- [Python]
-- []
+- [HTML,CSS, JAVASCRIPT,NODE.JS]
 - []
 - [Openrouteservice, ChatGPT]